focusretreatcenter/website/content/2023/senior-engineer-mindset/index.md

 > I had no hesitation joining this workshop.
 It taught me to put more emphasis on selling yourself publicly.
 Swizec created a comfortable environment for discussions and shared relatable examples that reinforced some of my existing thoughts / practices.
 The workshop gives a good insight on how to think about development outside of the technical things. &mdash; Greg

+> I thought that it was going to be very technical, and I am not yet a senior so I was nervous.
+But we learned about ownership and impact, how to be a leader, that technical skills matter less than I think and I enjoyed the open forum with great visual examples.
+The workshop gave me more confidence in my path toward a senior role.
+It encouraged me to utilize my personal strengths in a way to help the team, lead, and deliver value &mdash; Sydney

 After the retreat you will:

 - have new mental frameworks to apply in your career